MathieuandSpheroidalWaveFunctions/complex_prolate_swf/readme.txt

   2009.01618, August 2020.
 Some of the methods used in cprofcn were first developed for use in the program coblfcn that is described in this article.

+  Expressions to calculate the radial functions of the first kind and its first derivatives for x = 1.0 when m = 0 are obtained from the limits of equations given in the first reference (with c now complex).
+The radial functions of the first kind and their first derivatives are equal to 0.0 when m is unequal to 0.
+[The corresponding radial functions of the second kind and their first derivatives are infinite for all m.]

   Cprofcn provides function values for c complex = real(c) + i aimag(c)
   = cr + i ci, where the imaginary part ci often accounts for losses in